crossplane/crossplane/design/one-pager-terrajet-metadata-extraction.md

 Scrapers can optionally be chained: If desired, another scraper can append example HCL configurations read from a different source (such as the `examples` folder found in some of the Terraform native provider repositories as discussed above).

+For a specific version of the native Terraform provider consumed. i.e., against which the terrajet-based Crossplane provider's managed resources are generated, we can have the scrapers run once, via a new `Makefile` target.
+The result is a snapshot of the Terraform registry metadata for a specific version of the native provider.
+And as long as we do not bump the native provider version consumed, we do *not* need to run the scrapers again, e.g. as part of the `make generate` target.
+However, when the native provider version is bumped, it makes sense to rerun the scrapers to capture new metadata, for instance, for the newly added Terraform resources in the newer version of the native provider.
+The resulting artifacts (a set of per-resource metadata files) would then be committed to the Crossplane provider repository to be used in the code generation pipelines that we will discuss in the following sections.

+If there are any manual modifications made in the scraped metadata files, rerunning the scrapers would get them lost.
+As discussed above, rerunning the scrapers without a native provider version bump is not expected to be common.
+However, we may also want to carry certain metadata modifications (overrides) to the new versions of these files after an actual version bump.
+In order to make this process automatic and easier to maintain, as discussed in the [Future Considerations] section, we can consider maintaining such modifications as separate patch files.

-We would like to have these scrapers run as needed, produce their output in the proposed common metadata format, and to have the metadata documents added to their respective repositories.
+As discussed above, we would like to have these scrapers run as needed, produce their output in the proposed common metadata format, and to have the metadata documents added to their respective repositories.
 However, we can then have the corresponding pipelines run each time with a `make generate`, just like the existing codegen pipelines we have.
 This would allow us to separate the lifecycles of metadata-scraping and code generation.

 For most Terraform native providers, we anticipate that Terraform registry scrapers will **not** run on HTTP, as the resource markdown files are part of